Red Bluff, California: History

 Tehama County was created in 1856 and Red Bluff was chosen as the seat of the new county.
 By 1859, the first permanent courthouse was constructed.

 As early as 1854, committees were brought together at Red Bluff to plan a railroad route connecting California to southern Oregon through the Siskyou Mountains via Nobles Pass.
 The railroad finally reached Red Bluff in 1872, and for a few years, it was the terminus, increasing the town's wealth greatly.
-In the 1880s, White supremacists in Red Bluff began an ethnic-cleansing campaign against the Chinese residents.
-In February 1886, thousands of Whites in the "Anti-Coolie League" marched on Chinatown and went from house to house, ordering the occupants to leave within 10 days.
-Later that year, after the Chinese population had been expelled, the Chinatown was burned.
+In the 1880s, White supremacists in Red Bluff began an ethnic-cleansing campaign against the Chinese residents but failed several times.
+In February 1886, thousands of Whites in the "Anti-Coolie League" marched on Chinatown and went from house to house, ordering the occupants to leave within 10 days but the Chinese community refused by calling on prominent White merchants who supported their labor and merchant stores.
+Tunnel and expulsion folklore has since plagued the Chinatowns history with rumors the Chinese population had been expelled or that the Chinatown was burned.

 Growth slowed by the late 1880s, when the railroad was continued north towards Redding, but riverboat commerce continued well into the 20th century.
 Mining was largely replaced by agriculture, and Red Bluff remained a vital shipping point by rail and eventually highway.

 On June 27, 2020, a local Walmart distribution center was the site of a workplace shooting, in which one employee was killed and another four were wounded.
 The shooter, identified as a former employee, was then killed by responding police officers.